alephzero/api/README.md

             ],
             payload: "...",               // required
         },
-        request_encoding: "none"          // optional, one of "none", "base64"
+        request_encoding: "none",         // optional, one of "none", "base64"
     })
 })
 .then((r) => { return r.text() })